Oil and Water Separator Company, Hampshire

 Above Or Below Ground?

 Oil and water separators can be below ground or above ground installations.
 Below ground installations take up less space and for this reason are usually the most popular.
-However are some issues associated with this design, for instance it is harder to spot leaks and can be harder to clean up as the installation is underground.
-These installations are generally more discrete so it can be easily to forget arrange regular maintenance, which is essential to the long-term functionality of the separator.
+However, are some issues associated with this design, for instance it is harder to spot leaks and can be harder to clean up as the installation is underground.
+These installations are generally more discrete, so it can be easy forget to arrange regular maintenance, which is essential to the long-term functionality of the separator.
 Above ground separators are usually easier to maintain and are more visible, making leaks easier to spot and address.